 Short Flower Scapes

 Maybe you don’t want a towering flower scape over your hosta’s foliage.
 If not, you can check into species that have short flower scapes.
-They’ll usually grow to be less than a foot high at full maturity, and the flowers stay closer to the foliage in general.
-This can help give you hosta flowers a fuller and more cohesive look, and it’s nice to have when you’re limited on space.
+They’ll usually grow to be less than a foot high at full maturity, and the flowers stay closer to the foliage.
+This can help give your hosta flowers a fuller and more cohesive look, and it’s nice to have when you’re limited on space.